Yasin1ar/Alpha-Youtube-Downloader/README.md

 Downloading Playlist of videos or Audios

-Any quality you want, even hihger than 1080p and 4k if video suppurts!
+Any quality you want, even higher than 1080p and 4k if video suppurts!

 simple, Easy to use & interactive with user

 Note : The python version you have must be 3 or higher, and you have to Install FFmpeg in case that you did not before.

-Installing FFmpeg
+#Installing FFmpeg

 [Windows Tutorial](https://windowsloop.com/install-ffmpeg-windows-10/)